clarus/coq-cunit/README.md

     Definition test_pred : pred 12 = 11 : eq_refl.

-will force the type checker of Coq to evaluate `pred 12` and make its value is `11`.
-Do run many tests we usually use a list:
+will force the type checker of Coq to evaluate `pred 12` and make sure its value is `11`.
+Do run many tests we usually take a list:

     Definition test_pred : List.map pred [0; 1; 2; 12] = [0; 0; 1; 11] : eq_refl.